mosser/isa-devops/README.md

   - Blue sessions are related to _ISA_
   - Green sessions are related to _DevOps_
+  - Red sessions are related to _examinations_ (defence or written exam)

 ### Deliveries & Milestones

+Deliveries are automatically extracted from the _BitBucket_ repository of the team.

   - 16.02.18, 12:15: MVP architecture (feedback only)
   - 28.02.18, 19:00: